cloudsandboxes/Azure-labs/README.md

-# Start with our Azure hands-on excercises Library
+# Start with our Azure hands-on exercises Library
 > This repo contains a library of hands-on Azure exercises.
 > Just start them in your own Azure environment, and try to solve them.
 > To get access to all exercises and solutions you need to order the offical playground [here](https://cloudsandboxes.nl/cart).